 What is White Cheddar Cheese?

-The White or Vermont style Cheddar cheese is natural Cheddar cheese and, it does not contain any added color or any added flavor unlike, the Yellow Cheddar.
+The White or Vermont-style Cheddar cheese is natural Cheddar cheese, and it does not contain any added color or any added flavour, unlike the Yellow Cheddar.

 The grass that the cow eats could affect the color of White Cheddar.
-The fresh grass contains more beta carotin, which is a red-orange pigment found in the plant due to which the cheese turns yellow.
+Fresh grass contains more beta carotin, which is a red-orange pigment found in the plant, due to which the cheese turns yellow.

-Like every other cheese first, rennet is added to milk to curdle it or to make it thick, then the solid curd is separated from the liquid whey, then it is heated now here comes the process of cheddaring in which these solid curds is shattered into slabs and repeatedly piles up one another and turn.
+Like every other cheese, first, rennet is added to milk to curdle it or to make it thick, and then the solid curd is separated from the liquid whey, then it is heated now here comes the process of cheddaring in which these solid curds are shattered into slabs and repeatedly piles up one another and turn.

 What is Yellow Cheddar Cheese?

 Earlier, people do not bother much about the color of the cheese.
-It was in the 18th or 19th century when the cheesemaker started using annatto, a natural food dye, to give the cheese a consistent look.
+In the 18th or 19th century, the cheesemaker started using annatto, a natural food dye, to give the cheese a consistent look.

 The food dye annatto does not affect the taste of the Yellow Cheddar cheese.
-Although the taste of annatto is peppery, it is used in every small quantity.
+Although the taste of annatto is peppery, it is used in small quantities.

 The process of making Yellow Cheddar is the same as White Cheddar.
 The only difference is the color additives used.